An advanced-beginner-level communicative paper for students with some previous knowledge of French.

 - Teaching Arrangements

-- The class meets for four hours a week, and smaller groups meet for an oral class once
+The class meets for four hours a week, and smaller groups meet for an oral class once a week.

 - Graduate Attributes Emphasised